LANDSCAPE INDUSTRY STATISTICS

 SIZE OF INDUSTRY

 There are a number of market reports that provide data about the size of the industry.
-Statistics from the January 2014 IBIS World market report show that the landscape services industry has annual revenues of $78 billion, annual growth of 3.9%, employs 969,257 people, and represents 401,473 businesses.
+Statistics from the July 2016 IBIS World market report show that the landscape services industry has annual revenues of $78 billion, annual growth of 3.9%, employs 969,257 people, and represents 474,237 businesses.

 STATE OF THE INDUSTRY

-In the Lawn and Landscape State of the Industry 2013 survey, respondents reported business in the following sectors: 67% single family residential, 25% commercial/industrial, with revenue from services breaking down as follows: 42% maintenance, 19% design/build, 13% lawn care, 6% tree care, 6% snow removal, and 6% irrigation.
+In the Lawn and Landscape Magazine State of the Industry 2014 survey, respondents reported business in the following sectors: 65% single family residential, 23% commercial/industrial, with revenue from services breaking down as follows: 42% maintenance, 19% design/build, 13% lawn care, 6% tree care, 6% snow removal, and 6% irrigation.
 The fastest growing services were maintenance and design/build.

-In the Landscape Management Industry Pulse Report, 75% of those contractors surveyed described the state of the market as very healthy, compared to 56% in just two years earlier in 2012.
+The Landscape Management Industry Pulse Report 2014 shows that 80% of contractors surveyed described the state of the market as very healthy, compared to 56% in just two years earlier in 2012.
 Contractors were very optimistic (41%) about the outlook for 2015, and 17% projected that they would have higher revenue in 2015 over 2014.

 Most realtors and homeowners feel that investments on landscaping and lawn care offer a good return on investment.
-The Homegain.com National Home Improvement Survey 2011 recently surveyed nearly 600 real estate agents nationwide to determine the top 10 low cost, do-it-yourself home improvements for people getting their home ready to sell.
-Ninety-three percent of real estate agents recommended landscaping as a top five home improvement recommendation responding that at an average cost of $540 a homeowner can expect a $1,932 price increase on their home for a 258% return on investment.
+The Homegain.com National Home Improvement Survey 2012 surveyed nearly 500 real estate agents nationwide to determine the top 10 low cost, do-it-yourself home improvements for people getting their home ready to sell.
+Ninety-sevent percent of real estate agents recommended landscaping as a top five home improvement recommendation responding that a homeowner can expect a 215% return on investment.